Py-Swift/wiki-source/docs/wrapper_docs/standard_types.md

-# Other Types and Advanced Conversions
+# Standard Types and Conversions

-This document covers additional type conversions and advanced usage patterns for PythonSwiftLink / Swiftonize.
+This document covers standard type conversions and usage patterns for PythonSwiftLink / Swiftonize.

 ## Numeric Types